axelbr/secret-santa/README.md

 ### Sending Assignments

-> :warning: Sending mails from a python script is not well supported.
-Some mail providers (e.g. GMail) do not support this.
+> :warning: Sending mails from a python script is not supported by many email providers (e.g. gmail)

 To send a mail with the assigned name to each of the participants, you can call use `send` command.
 In order to send emails from this application, you need to provide a mail configuration file (in YAML format) which contains the